-Professor and Head of the School of Civil and Construction Engineering
+Professor, School of Civil and Construction Engineering

 Oregon State University

-Dr. Weiss has taught courses in civil engineering materials, concrete materials, service life, repair and non-destructive testing.
+Dr. Weiss has taught courses in civil engineering materials, concrete materials, service life, building envelopes, repair and non-destructive testing.
 His primary research interests are in the area of early age shrinkage cracking and mitigation as well as service life sensing and prediction.

 He is also a primary author of the durability tests for the Performance Engineered Mixtures/Performance Related Specifications programs underway at FHWA.
 He is currently the Editor-in-Chief of the American Concrete Institute’s Journal of Materials, Associate Editor of the Transportation Research Record, and is the former editor in chief of the ASTM journal of Advances in Civil Engineering Materials and the RILEM journal Materials and Structures.

 Dr. Weiss has authored over 425 publications with over 225 peer-reviewed journal articles.
 He is recipient of the NSF Career Award, the RILEM L'Hermite Medal, the ACI W. P. Moore, ACI Young Member, ACI Philleo, and ACI Wason Best Paper Award, ACI Arthur Anderson Award, the ESCSI Erskine Award, the TRB Burgraff, AFN040 section award, and Mather Awards for outstanding research and publications, the ACPA Knutson award, and the ASCE Huber Award.
 He is a fellow of ACI and RILEM and is also the recipient of the Wansik, Munson, Buck, and Burke award for outstanding teaching/advising in the School of Engineering, the Potter award for outstanding teaching in the College of Engineering, the University Murphy Award for undergraduate teaching, and has been inducted into the Purdue Teaching Academy.